byDavid360/IAfirenze/README.md

 ### Scenario 2 (bigrams)
 In this case, it is necessary to edit the parameter *ngram_range* and set it to **ngram_range=(2,2)**
-NOTE: we are using the top 16165 bigrams for the analysis as seen in the parameter *max_features* (this can be edited of course)
+NOTE: we are using the top 16165 bigrams for the analysis as seen in the parameter *max_features*
 ```
 vectorizer = CountVectorizer(max_features=16165, min_df=5, max_df=0.7, stop_words=stopwords.words('english'), ngram_range=(2,2))